Paddle Billing

 transaction.updatedOccurs when a transaction is updated.

 transaction.readyOccurs when a transaction is ready to be billed.
-It has all of the required fields for billing.
+It has all the required fields for billing.

 transaction.billedOccurs when a transaction is marked as billed.